 When you have a sharp throbbing pain on the bottom of your heel, it may be plantar fasciitis.
-There are several things you can do to self-treat your heel or arch pain.
+There are several things to consider when you are experiencing heel and arch pain and several things you can try at home to treat do to self-treat your heel or arch pain.
 The first thing, is to wear better shoes and consider adding arch supports or custom foot orthotics to your shoes.

 1. Do you stand on your feet all day?

 Standing in one place for prolonged periods of time is a common cause of foot and leg pain.
 The muscles of our feet and legs have to work constantly even when we are standing still.
 Standing all day can be hard on your feet.
 Wearing arch supports, insoles or custom orthotics can help support your feet and remedy foot pain.